sirselim/lyritical/README.md

     there were 106 songs found on lyrics.com for Mastodon
     12 songs had lyrics available
     the average number of words per song for Mastodon is 174
-    the most words per song for Mastodon is 533
-    the least words per song for Mastodon is 62
+    the most words per song for Mastodon is 533 (last baron) the least words per song for Mastodon is 62 (creature lives)

 ## Things to do